luca-Serena/Lunes-blockchain/README.md

 attacker hashrate - number of succeded attacks

-To evaluate DoS attack first #define TXDEBUG (sim.parameters.h), then run get_dataDOS.sh and plotDos.py in the results folder MathplotLib python library needed for plotting the result.
+To evaluate the outcome of dos attack run the script evaluateDoS.sh

 ## Documentation ([Doxygen](https://github.com/doxygen/doxygen))